Trackball

 Start

-When the user first clicks down, the trackball must store the mouse's sphere coordinates mouseSphere0 for later use.
+When the user first clicks down, the trackball must store the mouse's sphere coordinates in mouseSphere0 for later use.
 We define a method that accepts a mouse's position in pixel space and updates this state.

 A renderer must call this method on a pointer's down event.
-No rotation occurs yet, as the mouse has not moved.
+No rotation occurs, as the mouse has not yet moved.

 Drag